The Pitchow is a hybrid dog created from the combination of its American Pitbull Terrier and Chow Chow parents.

 Their preferred climate can vary since the American Pitbull Terrier prefers warm weather and the Chow Chow likes cold temperatures.

 Since Chow Chows are not very active breeds and American Pitbull Terriers have high energy levels, the Pitchow will be somewhere in between.

 Therefore, they should be exercised for around 30 to 60 minutes per day.

 Pitchow Health and Conditions

 It is important to take good care of those coats with good grooming.
-This is especially important because this breed is prone to developing skin conditions due to their Pitbull genes.
+This is especially important because this breed is prone to developing skin conditions due to its Pitbull genes.